 THIS chicken nugget lunch?…Or THAT one?

 The winner, by freshness & appeal… the MOMables lunch!

-MOMables menu plans provide you with healthy, fresh meals you can make in 10 minutes or less, but unlike store-bought lunches, they allow flexibility in portioning and choice of sides so you can customize each lunch to suit your family’s tastes and appetites.
+MOMables meal plans provide you with healthy, fresh meals you can make to add variety into your family’s lunches and meals.
+Unlike store-bought lunches, they allow flexibility in portioning and choice of sides so you can customize each lunch to suit your family’s tastes and appetites.